TRS Plan 1

 When to join

 Mateo is interested in joining the Post-30-Year Program.
-His salary is the highest he’s made so far in public service.
-But he’s been earning it for only 1 ¹/₄ fiscal years.
-So he wants to earn that salary for at least 144 days this fiscal year, his 30th in service, to secure it as his AFC.
+Their salary is the highest they have made so far in public service.
+But they have been earning it for only 1 ¹/₄ fiscal years.
+Mateo wants to earn that salary for at least 144 days this fiscal year, their 30th in service, to secure it as their AFC.

-Mateo has been notified that he has six months from the time he reaches 30 service credit years to join the program.
-Mateo waits four months to opt in to the program and secures his highest AFC for his monthly benefit as well as a future refund of his post-30-year contributions.
+Mateo has been notified they have six months from the time they reach 30 service credit years to join the program.
+Mateo waits four months to opt in to the program and secures their highest AFC for their monthly benefit as well as a future refund of their post-30-year contributions.

 How does working more than 30 years affect my benefit?

 If you work more than 30 service credit years as a TRS Plan 1 member, two factors will affect your monthly benefit: